aditosoftware/vscode-liquibase/README.md

 ## View logs

-This extensions logs to the output under the name "Liquibase" and an separate log folder.
+This extension write to the output.
+It can be viewed by executing the command `Output: Focus on Output View` and then selecting the channel _"Liquibase"_.

+Logs will be also written to a log folder on your OS.
 You can reach the log folder by executing the command `Developer: Open Extension Logs Folder` and then navigating to the liquibase folder.

+## TODO

+- [ ] was wird gecacht
+- [ ] sind alle commands soweit abgedeckt
+- [ ] walkthough erwähnen?
+- [ ] commands alphabetisch sortieren
+- [ ] settings erwähnen?
+- [ ] fehlt sonst noch was?